superseriousbusiness/gotosocial/ROADMAP.md

 ### BETA milestone

 Completion of all above features indicates that we are now in the BETA phase of GoToSocial.
 We foresee this happening around Feb/March 2024.
+EDIT: It ended up happening in September/October 2024, whoops!

 ### Remainder 2024 - early 2025